serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 <img width="600" src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/slsconf+2017+recap/futuresls.jpg">

 As you can see, containers and VMs are still in that chart.
 He also makes a case for shipping containers as serverless functions.
-You could, say, use Docker image as function.
-You wouldn't have to zip anything or add dependencies; just put it in a docker file, package and ship.
+You could, say, use a Docker image as a function.
+You wouldn't have to zip anything or add dependencies; just put it in a Docker file, package and ship.

 # Harmonizing Serverless and Traditional Applications